 Counselling and Psychotherapy, for Individuals, Couples, and Groups, in Lincoln.

 Welcome to my website.
-I am accredited and registered, with over 25 years experience, working within the NHS, private practice, the corporate sector, and for a range of psychotherapy and counselling services.
+I am an accredited and registered psychotherapist, with over 25 years experience, working within the NHS, private practice, the corporate sector, and for a range of psychotherapy and counselling services.

 I offer counselling, and psychotherapy to individuals, couples, and groups, on an open-ended basis, or for an agreed number of sessions in Lincoln and London.

 Dual trained to work with individuals and groups, both my qualifying courses are UKCP (United Kingdom Council for Psychotherapy) accredited, and I am UKCP and BACP (British Association for Counselling and Psychotherapy) registered.